SalomePlatform/yacs/doc/yacsgen.rst

    python mymodule.py

-which has the effect of creating the module source directory (toto_SRC), the module installation directory (Install) and a SALOME application directory (appli).
+which has the effect of creating the module source directory (mymodule_SRC), the module installation directory (Install) and a
+SALOME application directory (appli).

 Obviously, it must be possible to import the **module_generator** package either while being in the current directory or in the PYTHONPATH.